KeyCloak Credentials and Account

 Standard flow

-Both the CV3 frontend and backend are designed specifically to use the standard flow and nothing else.
-This is due to the high compatibility and security of this flow, and to prevent potential credential leak.
-The client secret is kept in the backend, while the front end will send an auth code to exchange for the access token.
+Both the CV3 frontend and backend are designed exclusively to use the standard flow.
+This approach is chosen for its high compatibility and security while minimizing the risk of credential leaks.
+The client secret is stored in the backend, while the frontend sends an authorization code to exchange for an access token.

-Different from normal designs, where the tokens are kept in backend to authenticate with other resources, CV3 keeps the tokens in the front end.
-This is due to the fact that all authorization is independent of the OIDC service, and the tokens are only with minimal scopes.
-This way, the backend is kept RESTful, and can potentially be used with any other tools or interface that can provide the correct tokens.
+Unlike standard designs, where tokens are stored in the backend to authenticate with other resources, CV3 keeps the tokens in the frontend.
+This is because all authorization is independent of the OIDC service, and the tokens have only minimal scopes.
+By doing so, the backend remains RESTful and can potentially be used with any other tools or interfaces that provide the correct tokens.

 Service account role